Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You have been diagnosed with a concussion, a type of brain injury caused by a sudden impact to your head.
 It can also be caused by sudden movement of your brain inside your head, such as from forceful shaking.
-Some concussions are mild, and most patients have a full recovery.
-Others are severe.
+Some concussions are mild.
+Most people recover completely from mild concussions.
+But recovery may take days, weeks, or months.
+For some, symptoms may last even longer.
 Early care and monitoring are important to prevent long-term complications.

 Ask a friend or family member to stay with you for a few days.
 You should not be alone until you know how the injury has affected you.

-Tell your caregiver to wake you every 2-3 hours during the first night.
+Tell your caregiver to wake you every 2 to 3 hours during the first night.
 Your caregiver should call 911 if he or she can’t wake you, or if you are confused.

-Don’t take any medication—not even aspirin—unless your doctor says it's okay.
+Don’t take any medicine—not even aspirin—unless your healthcare provider says it's OK.
 If you have a headache, try placing a cold, damp cloth on your forehead.

 Eat light.
-Clear liquids, such as broth or gelatin, are good choices.
+Clear liquids, such as broth or gelatin, are a good choice.

-Your caregiver should call 911 right away if you have fallen asleep and cannot be awakened.
+Your caregiver should call 911 right away if you have fallen asleep, cannot be awakened, or you are confused.